gpeng5021/DBPNet/readme.md

 training and testing datatset.
 Please place the downloaded dataset folder in the path of this project [DBPNet / dataset] .

-(1)¡°train¡± folder
+(1)â€œtrainâ€ folder

 The total_crop folder contains 300 cropped ground truth images in Text330 datastet.

-The total_crop_x2 folder contains images processed with ¡Á4 downsampling.
+The total_crop_x2 folder contains images processed with Ã—4 downsampling.

-The total_crop_x4 folder contains images processed with ¡Á2 downsampling.
+The total_crop_x4 folder contains images processed with Ã—2 downsampling.

 The segment folder contains images processed with RSM segmentation.

 In these images, seg_img_hr and seg_text_hr are images of respectively plain images and plain texts with RSM segmentation from total_crop folder.

-Seg_img_¡Á2 and seg_text_¡Á2 are images of respectively plain images and plain texts of seg_img_hr and seg_text_hr with ¡Á4 downsampling.
+Seg_img_Ã—2 and seg_text_Ã—2 are images of respectively plain images and plain texts of seg_img_hr and seg_text_hr with Ã—4 downsampling.

-Seg_img_¡Á4 and seg_text_¡Á4 are images of respectively plain images and plain texts of seg_img_hr and seg_text_hr with ¡Á2 downsampling.
+Seg_img_Ã—4 and seg_text_Ã—4 are images of respectively plain images and plain texts of seg_img_hr and seg_text_hr with Ã—2 downsampling.

-(2) ¡°test¡± folder
+(2) â€œtestâ€ folder

 The total_crop folder contains 30 ground truth images in Text330 dataset.

-The total_crop_x2 folder contains images from total_crop folder processed with ¡Á4 downsampling.
+The total_crop_x2 folder contains images from total_crop folder processed with Ã—4 downsampling.

-The total_crop_x4 folder contains images from total_crop folder processed with ¡Á2 downsampling.
+The total_crop_x4 folder contains images from total_crop folder processed with Ã—2 downsampling.

 The segment folder contains images processed with RSM segmentation.

 In these images, seg_img_hr and seg_text_hr are images of respectively plain images and plain texts with RSM segmentation from total_crop folder.

-Seg_img_¡Á2 and seg_text_¡Á2 are images of respectively plain images and plain texts of seg_img_hr and seg_text_hr with RSM.
+Seg_img_Ã—2 and seg_text_Ã—2 are images of respectively plain images and plain texts of seg_img_hr and seg_text_hr with RSM.

-Seg_img_¡Á4 and seg_text_¡Á4 are images of respectively plain images and plain texts of seg_img_hr and seg_text_hr with RSM.
+Seg_img_Ã—4 and seg_text_Ã—4 are images of respectively plain images and plain texts of seg_img_hr and seg_text_hr with RSM.

 method of making training and testing datasets